-The purpose of the research was to establish the factors affecting the learning of English language by learners with specific learning difficulties (SLD) in the three selected schools.

-There were about nine classes which were involved to represent the fifteen classes in the school representing regular schools in the district.
+The purpose of the research was to establish the factor affecting the learning of English language by learners with specific learning difficulties (SLD) in Kirimani zone Primary schools in Nairobi Kenya.
+There were about nine classes which were involved to represent the fifteen classes in the schools representing regular schools in the zone.
 The researcher targeted two learners from each class.
-Fortunately all of them filled and returned the questionnaire since the researcher was in that school and could easily do the follow up.
-The researcher also targeted a sample population of ten teachers teaching English language from different classes in that school.
+Fortunately all of them filled and returned the questionnaire since the researcher was in that zone and could easily do the follow up.
+The researcher also targeted a sample population often teachers teaching English language from different classes in that school.
+They are all from different classes in that school.
 They all co-operated and responded very well.
 During the research, qualitative approach was preferred by the researcher.
-Questionnaires were used as the instruments of collecting data.
-Three types of questionnaire were used.
-One was meant for the learners another one for the head teacher and the other one was for the subject teachers'.

-From the findings of the research, it was established that learners with specific learning difficulties face problems in regular schools.
-They include lack of especially trained teachers in special needs education, negative attitudes by the teachers and other learners, lack of adequate learning methods used by the teachers.
+Questionnaires were used as the main instruments of collecting data.
+Three types of questionnaires were used.
+One was meant for the learners another one for the head teachers and the other one was for the subject teachers'.
+From the findings of the research, it was established that learners with specific learning difficulties face a number of problems in regular schools.
+They include lack of specially trained teachers in special needs education, negative attitudes by the teachers and other learners, lack of adequate learning methods used by the teachers.
 These learners also have negative attitude towards themselves.

-The researcher therefore suggests steps that can be undertaken to improve the academic Achievements in English language of the learners with specific learning difficulties in regular schools.

-The suggestions included creating, guiding and counseling learners with specific learning difficulties as well as other learners and teachers.
+The researcher therefore suggests steps that can be undertaken to improve the academic achievements in English language of the learners with specific learning difficulties in regular schools.
+The suggestions included creating awareness, guiding and counseling learners with specific learning difficulties as well as other learners and teachers.
 The government to train more teachers in specific needs education, provision of adequate learning resources and teachers to use appropriate teaching methods.

-Finally, the researcher suggests that teachers endeavour to network and collaborate among themselves and other stakeholders to support learners with specific learning difficulties in English language and in all other subjects.
+Finally, the researcher suggest that teachers should network and collaborate among themselves and other stakeholders to support learners with specific learning difficulties in English language and in all other subjects.
 All learners with special needs need to be supported in all ways in order to benefit from free primary education in an inclusive setting.